Azure/acs-engine/docs/acsengine.md

   3. `source $HOME/.sh_profile`
 2. Build acs-engine:
   1. type `go get github.com/Azure/acs-engine` to get the acs-engine Github project
-  2. type `go get all` to get the supporting components
   3. `cd $GOPATH/src/github.com/Azure/acs-engine`
   4. `go build` to build the project
 3. `./acs-engine` to see the command line parameters